 Miscarriage can occur in any pregnancy.
 Studies have not been done to see if benzocaine increases the chance for a miscarriage.

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a baby with a birth defect.
+This is called background risk.
 Two reports did not find a greater chance for birth defects among 73 children whose mothers reported using benzocaine in the first trimester of pregnancy.

-Since very little benzocaine is expected to be absorbed through the skin it is unlikely that a significant amount would even reach the baby.
-While there is not a lot of good research data, given the topical use of this medication it is unlikely that we would see an increased chance for birth defects if used as directed.
+Since very little benzocaine is expected to be absorbed through the skin it is unlikely that a significant amount would reach the developing baby.
+Given the topical use of this medication, it is unlikely there would be an increased chance for birth defects if used as directed.

-Does exposure to benzocaine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking benzocaine in pregnancy affect future behavior or learning for the child?

 Benzocaine has not been well studied for use during breastfeeding.
 However, as long as benzocaine is not applied to the breast or nipple so that a nursing child could not get it in their mouth, it should be okay to continue to breastfeed.
 Wash hands well after using benzocaine.
 Talk to your healthcare providers about all of your breastfeeding questions.

-If a man takes benzocaine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes benzocaine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-This has not been well studied.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if benzocaine could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.